Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morpho-kinematic Correlations

 Beyond the technical aspects of classification agreement, these results provide insight into the nature of galaxy evolution at these redshifts.
-The strong connection between disk morphology and high $v/\sigma$ suggests that a significant fraction of star-forming galaxies at cosmic noon are already dynamically settled and rotation-dominated.
+The observed connection between disk morphology and high $v/\sigma$ suggests that a significant fraction of star-forming galaxies at cosmic noon are already dynamically settled and rotation-dominated.
 This is consistent with findings that a large fraction of galaxies at $z\sim1-3$ exhibit regular rotation (e.g., \citealp{KMOS3D, Johnson, Genzel_2020, Tiley_2021, Nestor_2023}).
-Moreover, we also find that a substantial fraction of these rotationally supported systems exhibit non-axisymmetric structures.
-Of the kinematically analyzed disks, 80 (64\%) are classified as spirals, and 12 (10\%) are classified as barred, with spiral structure, also identified in 10 of these.
-The median $v/\sigma$ values further support the idea that these structures form in dynamically cold disks, with spirals showing a median $v/\sigma \approx 7$ and bars a slightly lower median of $v/\sigma \approx 5$.
-The slightly lower rotational support in barred galaxies may reflect additional kinematic complexities introduced by bars, such as radial motions that enhance velocity dispersions.
+Moreover, we also found that a substantial fraction of these rotationally supported systems exhibit non-axisymmetric structures.
+Of the kinematically analyzed disks, 80 (fraction 0.64) are classified as spirals, and 12 (0.10) are classified as barred, ten of which also have spiral structure.
+The median $v/\sigma$ values further support the idea that these structures form in dynamically cold disks: spirals show a median $v/\sigma \approx 7$ and bars show a slightly lower value of $v/\sigma \approx 5$.
+This modest drop in rotational support for barred galaxies may reflect added kinematic complexity associated with bar-driven secular evolution, in line with recent discussions on angular momentum redistribution and dynamical stability in barred disk galaxies (e.g., \citealp{Romeo_2023}).